tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I read through Tae Kim while going through the Tango decks?

-Only when you can't understand some cards in the deck otherwise.
+Only if you don't understand some cards in the deck.

-Tango decks don't teach grammar points as thoroughly as a grammar guide would do, so refer to Tae Kim if you stumble upon a card that you don't understand even after reading its back.
+Tango decks don't teach grammar points as thoroughly as a grammar guide would do.
+If you stumble upon a card that you don't understand even after reading its back, refer to Tae Kim for explanations.

 ### Tae Kim: is "essential grammar" enough?

-As far as I see, the Tae Kim guide is divided into 4 sections.
+As far as I see, the Tae Kim guide gets divided into 4 sections.

 1) Basic Grammar
 1) Essential Grammar